Hi, I’m Mel.

 • Fun Fact: I was in band for 13 years.
 Played the clarinet!
 Marching Band, Orchestra, Tri-State; I did it all!

-Why I Am Moving to Spain
+Why I Moved to Spain

 Spain, and the Basque Country in particular, has called to me as a place where food and culture are inseparable from community.